MrRutledge/DockerPractice/serverVisits/readme.md

 COPY statment
 This comand is really import i the docker file, everytime the file is run the programe goes line by line and running alot of copy commands might make your longer to build.

+setting up a network connection between two seperate containers
+'''
+ [NodeApp-container]--Network-->[Redis-Contaier]
+'''
+We can use Docker CLI network features or we can use a seperate Docker compose

+**Docker compose** is a new CLI in docker it helps us to speed us the running the container especially multiple containers

+It also helps us to automate most of the commands that we have been running by hand.